-Following roles as Chief Actuary and Chief Business Development Officer at L&G Reinsurance, Mike became the Company's Chief Financial Officer in 2020.
+Following roles as L&G Re's Chief Actuary and Chief Business Development Officer, Mike became the Company's Chief Financial Officer in 2020.
 During his time with the Company, Mike has overseen the execution of multiple PRT transactions for L&G Re, including the largest in Ireland in 2018, as well as L&G Re's inaugural transaction in Canada and L&G Re's award-winning pandemic stop-loss reinsurance.